jeffg38/as7341-tsl2591-logger/README.md

 ### Files

-- **`complete_spectral_uv_logger.ino`** — Arduino sketch for the nRF52840 Feather.
+- **`complete_spectral_uv_logger.ino`** — Arduino sketch for the RP2040 Adalogger Feather.
 Reads all four sensors, timestamps each reading via DS3231 RTC, and logs to CSV on SD card.
 - **`visualization/spectral_plotter_complete_with_uv.py`** — Python script for plotting logged CSV data.
 Generates a 4-panel figure showing AS7341 visible channels, AS7263 NIR channels, TSL2591 lux, and LTR390 UV index, with night shading calculated from Denver sunrise/sunset times.

 ### Dependencies